 As a cucumber-cool redhead with a slightish build, sleepy eyes, and hatchet-honing smile surfaced alongside S-Q.

 “You, hunh?” reacted her gracious hostess.
-“Oughtn’t you to be mourning by your boyfriend’s sickbed, like Jill after Jack fell down and broke his crown?”
+“Oughtn’t you to be in mourning by your boyfriend’s sickbed, like Jill after Jack fell down and broke his damn crown?”

-(Hornyboy ears pricked up at this temptatious prospect.)
+(Hornyboy ears pricked up all around the cellar at this temptatious prospect.)

 “Forearmed is forewarned,” said Britt.
 “Got an amp free?”

-Vicki found Fiona at her elbow, both of them harking back to the summery day Feef hiked a whole mile-and-a-quarter to confess and confide that Britt scared her:
+Vicki found Fiona huddling blankfaced at her elbow, and harked back to that summery day when Feef hiked a whole mile-and-a-quarter to confide that Britt scared her.

-“Scares you—how?”
-Vicki’d asked. “‘Cause she’s part of that Parnell gang?”
+“‘Cause she’s part of that Parnell gang?”
+Vicki’d asked.

 “(No!
 They’re just luded-out rich kids—and Britt’s not one of ‘em, not really.
 She’s only fooling around...
 I mean, it’s the way she looks—and the way she acts—she made Robin ‘n’ Sheila fight, not just argue but fight...
 But without her, we wouldn’t have a band.
 But we barely do have one, with her.
 And she just... scares me.)”